devonorourke/guano/Rutgers/filtering_notes.md

 --mc /mnt/lustre/macmaneslab/devon/guano/mockFastas/CFMR_insect_mock4alt.fa \
 --index_bleed 0.01 \
 --threshold max \
+--calculate in \
 --subtract 217 \
--o fullFilt \
+-o DropdFilt \
 --delimiter tsv \
 --normalize n
 ```

 See **tableS4** for output of the final number of reads associated per sample per OTU.

 One final note: the filtering threshold applied to this dataset could also reasonably be applied to the other dataset which contained _all samples_; note, however, that because some samples contained less _total reads_ than the minimum read number on a per-OTU basis, some of these would be dropped anyway again.
 Because we based our filtering from index bleed into the mock community using samples with the greatest number of reads it's highly likely that the filtering parameters would have changed by including additional samples which contained even fewer reads.
+This was applied as a comparison, with the `-i` and `-f` flags reflecting the changed input files from `dropd` to `trim`.
+There were a few more OTUs preserved, a few more reads preserved, and more samples.

+See **tableS5** for output when using the `trimd` dataset.